Solar and Stellar Dynamics

 The corona’s anomalous temperature (\sim 10^6 K vs the photosphere’s \sim 5800 K) has resisted explanation for decades.
 The two leading candidates are wave heating (MHD waves from the convective zone dissipating in the corona) and nanoflare heating (a myriad of tiny reconnection events releasing energy continuously).

-The substrate framework suggests a third contribution, or rather a structural reason why both standard mechanisms operate so effectively.
-The corona is the region outside the Sun’s primary counter-rotating boundary (the tachocline and its magnetic extension into the atmosphere).
-In the canonical loop, the region immediately outside the boundary layer is where expelled energy — modons, radiated waves, excess angular momentum — deposits into the surrounding medium.
-The corona’s temperature reflects the continuous deposition of boundary-layer excess energy into the post-boundary region.
+What the framework does contribute is a structural reason why those mechanisms operate so effectively here.
+The corona is the region outside the Sun’s primary counter-rotating boundary (the tachocline and its magnetic extension into the atmosphere), and in the canonical loop the post-boundary region is where expelled energy — modons, radiated waves, excess angular momentum — deposits into the surrounding medium.
+The coronal temperature reflects that continuous deposition; the standard wave and nanoflare channels are how it shows up in the plasma.

 The Solar Wind and the Heliosphere